UAE SEO Guide

 - The awareness of SEO and the competition is higher than in other Arab countries

 - Because of all the reasons we mentioned above, there are a lot of domestic and international players quickly flocking to the UAE online market.
 While this competition can present some challenges, there is also immense opportunity that savvy businesses can tap into, with proper market research and marketing campaign design.

 Keys to ranking in the United Arab Emirates

 1. Keyword research

 Keyword research for the UAE will be similar to doing keyword research in other countries but there are few things to keep in mind.
 Don’t assume that all the keywords you target for another Arab country will be the same.
 The UAE has a unique culture and combined with the large number of expats it has you may find people search for your services or products using different keywords than in other countries.
 Depending on your target audience you may want to do your keyword research in Arabic or in English.
+Given the large amount of expats from India, you could specifically target this demographic by using keywords in Hindi.
 Make sure you take the time to do this correctly to begin with since selecting the wrong keywords can waste time and resources on keywords that won’t produce the desired results.

 Keyword Insights on the Country Name

 “UAE” as a keyword has much higher search traffic than “United Arab Emirates” as a keyword.
 This is due to the fact that it is much easier to type out the three letter abbreviation for the country name than it is to spell out all 3 words.